Isfahan: Bazaars

 The Grand Bazaar, Isfahan, and its entrance, the Qeysarie Gate, were built in the 17th century.
 Social hubs were opium dens and coffeehouses clustered around the Chahar bagh and the Chehel Sotoun.
 The best-known traditional coffeehouse is Qahva-ḵāna-ye Golestān.
-There is also the Honar Bazaar.

 Cemeteries

 The Bagh-e Rezvan Cemetery is one of the biggest and most advanced in the country.
 Other cemeteries include the New Julfa Armenian Cemetery and the Takht-e Foulad.